 \section{Solutions of $H$-reduced quadratic inequalities}

 We say that an element $g\in G$ is $H$-reduced if the geodesic $\{ga_tK\}$ (under the identification as in \S~3) is $H$-reduced.
 Now let $g\in G$ be such that $g(\infty)$ is an irrational number and let $Q=Q_g$; such a quadratic form may be called an {\it $H$-reduced quadratic form}.
-Let $[a_0, a_1, \dots]$ its minus continued fraction of $g(\infty)$ with respect to the Hurwitz algorithm.
+Let $[a_0, a_1, \dots]$ be the minus continued fraction expansion of $g(\infty)$ with respect to the Hurwitz algorithm.
 For all $n\in \N$ let